-There are times when clothing is just fun or expressful.
-There are a few times when clothing makes sense.
-There are many (most) times when clothing is not necessary.
-There are many times when clothing makes no sense.
+There are occasions when clothing can be fun or expressful.
+There are a very few times when clothing makes sense.
+Most of the time, clothing is not necessary.
+There are many times when clothing makes no sense at all.
 Yet for some reason, people in today's society are expected to wear clothes all the time, day and night, every day, and almost everywhere.
 People have become obsessed with clothing.

 Clothing Obsession is Shameful